-In fact, automatic car washes can be safer for your car's finish than washing your car yourself because do-it-yourselfers sometimes don't use enough water to safely remove dirt; or they wash the car in direct sunlight -- which can burn spots in the paint.
-Or they use the wrong type of soap -- such as dishwashing detergent, which removes protective wax and leaves a chalky residue on the finish.
+Often, do-it-yourselfers don't use enough water to safely remove dirt; or they wash the car in direct sunlight – which can burn spots in the paint.
+Or they use the wrong type of soap (such as dishwashing detergent), which removes protective wax and leaves a chalky residue on the finish.
 Or any one of several common mistakes can end up doing more harm than good.

-Keeping your car clean and the finish looking good can also mean higher resale value when it comes time to get a new car.
-All else being equal, a car with faded paint and a dingy overall look sells for 10-20 percent less than an otherwise identical vehicle that just looks nicer.
+Keeping your car clean and the finish looking good can also mean higher resale value when it's time to replace it.
+All else being equal, a car with faded paint and a dingy overall look sells for 10-20 percent less than an otherwise identical vehicle that's been well maintained.

 So how often should you have your vehicle washed?
-That depends on how quickly it gets dirty -- and how dirty it gets.
-For some cars, once a month or so is sufficient -- especially if the car is lightly used and kept in a garage.
-But some cars will need a bath more often -- especially those that are parked outdoors where they're exposed to bird droppings, tree sap and so on, or driven in areas with very long/severe winters, where the roads are salted when it snows.
+That depends on how quickly it gets dirty – and how dirty it gets.
+For some cars, once a month or so is sufficient, especially if the car is lightly used and parked in a garage.
+But some cars will need a bath more often; those that are parked outdoors and exposed to bird droppings or tree sap, or driven in areas with long, severe winters, where the roads are salted to remove snow and/or ice.

 Here are a few important things to keep in mind when it comes to automatic car washes:

-Be sure it's "brushless" -- Some older car washes still use abrasive brushes (instead of cloth), which can leave small scratches in a car's finish.
-On older cars with so-called "single stage" paint jobs, light scratches could usually be buffed out; but all modern cars use a "base/clear" system with a thin, transparent layer of clear coat on top of the underlying color coat to provide the shine.
-Once the thin clear coat is damaged, often the only way to restore the shine is to repaint the damaged area.
+Be sure it's brushless.
+Some older car washes still use abrasive brushes (instead of cloth), which can leave small scratches in a car's finish.
+On older cars with single stage paint (i.e., no clear coat above the color coat), light scratches could usually be buffed out.
+All modern cars, however, use a "base/clear" system with a thin, transparent layer of clear coat on top of the underlying color coat to provide the shine.
+Once this thin clear coat is damaged, often the only way to restore the shine is to repaint the damaged area.

-Watch out for the after-wash wipe-down -- Most drive-through washes use a strong jet of heated air to force excess water off after the car goes through the wash.
-Many full-service car washes will then have you drive the car (or drive it for you, in some cases) away from the wash area to be hand-wiped by attendants.
+Watch out for the after-wash wipe-down.
+Most drive-thru washes use a strong jet of heated air to force excess water off after the car goes through the wash.
+Many full-service car washes will then have you drive the car (or drive it for you) away from the wash area to be hand-wiped by attendants.
 This is usually OK -- provided the attendants are using fresh, clean (and soft) towels to do so.
-Be alert on busy days, when lots of other cars have gone ahead of you.
-If you see the attendants using obviously dirty rags to wipe the car down, you should say "thanks, but no thanks" -- and drive away wet.
+Be alert on busy days, however, when a number of other cars have gone ahead of you.
+If you see the attendants using obviously dirty rags to wipe the car down, you should say "thanks, but no thanks" – and drive away in a wet car.
 Dirt and other abrasives in the rags can scratch the finish just like sandpaper.
-Simply driving away from the wash and letting air flow over the car to dry any remaining water won't hurt anything -- and is the best guarantee of a no-damage experience.
+Simply driving away from the wash and letting air flow over the car to dry any remaining water won't hurt anything, and is the best guarantee of a no-damage experience.
 Any lingering streaks can easily be cleaned up at home yourself using readily available spray cleaners designed for just this purpose.
-(Honda Pro Spray Cleaner & Polish is excellent for this; it also provides UV protection and easily and safely cleans off bugs, tar and road grime, etc. without water.)
+Honda Pro Spray Cleaner & Polish is excellent for this; it also provides UV protection and easily and safely cleans off bugs, tar and road grime, etc. without water.

 On the other hand, if the wash offers an undercarriage bath, it may be worth the additional cost.
 Jets of water sprayed directly underneath the car can break loose accumulated crud that would be difficult (and unpleasant) to try to remove yourself using a garden hose.
 It's also important that underbody drainage holes not be obstructed by mud and other buildup; accumulated moisture can accelerate rust or (in the case of the air conditioning system) lead to the formation of mold in the system.
 The undercarriage bath should help keep those drain holes clear.